BluBracket/docs.blubracket.com/content/how-to/cli/using-cli-with-git/index.md

 ```

-Configuration file can be global, for all the repos, it is located in `~/.blubracket/pii.yaml`, or local, in repo’s `.blubracket/pii.yaml` file.
+The configuration file can be global, for all the repos, it is located in `~/.blubracket/pii.yaml`, or local, in repo’s `.blubracket/pii.yaml` file.
 If repo-local file exists, it will be used, otherwise the global file will be used.
 Upon launch, CLI with create the global file if it does not exist yet.
 After file has been created, it is OK to fully change it, CLI will not touch it anymore.

-#### Sensitive words
+### Sensitive words

 In addition to checking secrets, CLI can check for sensitive/offensive words that might be good idea to avoid.
 Examples includes master, slave, etc. By default CLI only warns if a sensitive word has been found but allows commit to proceed.
 Sensitive Words can be configured in the similar way as PII Secrets.
 The configuration file name is `~/.blubracket/sensitive-words.yaml` (or a repo-local alternative).
 Here is the default file: